postman-open-technologies/lifecycle/README.md

 # API Lifecycle & Governance Blueprints
-This is our Git managed process for centralizing the ideation and creation of consistent content, providing a single reference for concepts across the API lifecycle and operations.
+This is our Git managed process for centralizing the ideation and creation of consistent content, providing a single reference for concepts across the API lifecycle and operations--feel free to use, fork, and submit any content.

 ## Blueprints
 A blueprint is just a concept.
 It begins with an idea, grows with discussion and research, and then becomes an outline, which can be used as a buffet of concepts to work with when producing blog posts, videos, decks, and other reusable content.